Unitary Complexity and the Uhlmann Transformation Problem: Preliminaries

 \subsection{Quantum circuits}

 For convenience we assume that all quantum circuits use gates from the universal gate set $\{ H, \mathit{CNOT}, T \}$~\cite[Chapter 4]{nielsen2000quantum} (although our results hold for any universal gate set consisting of gates with algebraic entries).
 A \emph{unitary quantum circuit} is one that consists only of gates from this gate set.
 A \emph{general quantum circuit} is a quantum circuit that can additionally have non-unitary gates that (a) introduce new qubits initialized in the zero state, (b) trace them out, or (c) measure them in the standard basis.
-We say that a general quantum circuit uses space $s$ if the total number of qubits involved at any time step of the computation is at most $s$.
+We say that a general quantum circuit has size $s$ if the total number of gates is at most $s$.
+We say that a general quantum circuit uses space $s$ if the number of qubits involved at every time step of the computation is at most $s$.
 The description of a general quantum circuit is a sequence of gates (unitary or non-unitary) along with a specification of which qubits they act on.
 A general quantum circuit $C$ implements a quantum channel; we will abuse notation slightly and also use $C$ to denote the channel.
 For a unitary quantum circuit $C$ we will write $\ket{C}$ to denote the state $C \ket{0 \dots 0}$.

-\begin{definition}[Polynomial size and space circuit families] We say that $(C_x)_{x \in \{0,1\}^*}$ is a family of \emph{polynomial-size general quantum circuits} if there exists a polynomial $p$ such that $C_x$ has size (i.e.~number of gates) at most $p(|x|)$.
-We say that $(C_x)_{x \in \bits^*}$ is a family of \emph{polynomial-space general quantum circuits} if there exists a polynomial $p$ such that $C_x$ uses at most $p(|x|)$ space. \end{definition}
+\begin{definition}[Polynomial-size and polynomial-space circuit families] A family of general quantum circuits $(C_{x, r})_{x \in \{0,1\}^*, r \in \N}$ has \emph{polynomial-size} (resp.~\emph{polynomial-space}) if there exists a polynomial $p$ such that $C_{x, r}$ has size (resp.~uses space) at most $p(|x|, r)$. \end{definition}

+The reason circuit families are indexed by a pair $(x,r)$ is because in our unitary complexity theory framework, algorithms get both an \emph{instance} $x \in \{0,1\}^n$, which is a string that specifies \emph{which} state transformation to implement, and a \emph{precision parameter} $r \in \N$, which specifies \emph{how accurately} to implement the state transformation.
+The complexity of the circuit family is measured as a function of the length $|x|$ and the precision parameter $r$.
+The formal sense in which $r$ is a precision parameter will become clear when we define the notion of unitary synthesis problems in \Cref{sec:defs}.

+\begin{remark} Sometimes we work with circuit families $\{C_x\}_{x \in \bits^*}$ that are \emph{not} indexed by a precision parameter $r$ (e.g., the precision may be fixed).
+In that case, we say that the family has polynomial size if $C_x$ has size $\poly(|x|)$. \end{remark}